 - Spousal benefit at 66 is now 43% larger than at 62

 - Widow(er) benefit at 66 are now 40% larger than at 60

-Why so many claim social security so early
+Why do so many claim social security so early?

 In “The Irrational Retirement Choices We Make” Richard Eisenberg of Next, cites research that 50% of Americans claim their Social Security at age 62 or within two months of leaving the labor force.
 Moreover, 80% of retirees claim benefits before their full retirement age.
 Instead of getting more because they waited until age 70, they got a permanent reduction in benefit.